 Advantages of a HELOC

-- Ongoing access to funds when you need it: A HELOC provides access to funds that can be used for major projects such as home renovations, investing, down payment for a second property, kid’s college tuition, and debt consolidation.
+1. Ongoing access to funds when needed: A HELOC provides funds that can be used for major projects such as home renovations, investing, down payment for a second property, kid’s college tuition, and debt consolidation.

 2. Pay interest only on amounts withdrawn: You only pay interest on the amount withdrawn and don’t have to pay interest if no debts are outstanding.

 3. HELOCs are Open: Funds can be used for whatever you want and whenever.
-You can borrow, payback, and re-borrow.
+You can borrow, pay, and re-borrow money from your HELOC.
 You can also pay back the entire principal loan without incurring penalties.

 4. Secured loan = lower interest: Interest rates offered for HELOCs are usually lower than those available through other lines of credit.
-This is because with your home is being used as collateral, the loan qualifies as low-interest debt.
+This is because your home is being used as collateral, and the loan qualifies as low-interest debt.

 5. Interest paid may be tax-deductible: If you use funds from your HELOC to invest in the financial markets, the interest paid on that portion of the loan may be tax-deductible.
-There is also a strategy developed by Fraser Smith and know as the “Smith Manoeuvre” that can make your mortgage become tax-deductible.
-Read more about this strategy here.

-- Interest-only payment: HELOC’s give you the option to only pay interest for a period of time (draw period).
+6. Interest-only payment: HELOCs allow you to only pay interest for a period of time (draw period).

 Disadvantages of a HELOC

-- DEBT: Debt can sometimes be a good thing (like if you are putting borrowed funds towards a worthwhile business venture or investment, and such).
 However, if you’re just piling on debt (credit cards, personal loans, HELOC) to fund a lavish lifestyle without a proper plan to pay it back quickly, you can get into serious financial trouble.